 - Administers and records medications in accordance with ILHS policies and procedures.

 - Monitors medication supplies, reports missing medications and medication errors, and reorders medications and medical supplies as needed as per Site-specific guidelines.

-- Maintains current knowledge of client medication regimes, why each medication is given, and the possible side effects.
+- Maintains current knowledge of Individuals’ medication regimes, why each medication is given, and the possible side effects.

-- Maintains current knowledge of drug and food allergies and sensitivities of each client.
+- Maintains current knowledge of drug and food allergies and sensitivities of each Individual supported.